Non-linear Neurons with Human-like Apical Dendrite Activations: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we proposed a biologically-inspired activation function and a new model of artificial neuron.
-The novel apical dendrite activation function $(i)$ enables individual artificial neurons to solve non-linearly separable problems such as the XOR logical function and $(ii)$ brings significant performance improvements for a broad range of neural architectures and tasks.
-Indeed, we observed consistent performance improvements over the most popular activation function, ReLU, across five benchmark data sets.
+The novel apical dendrite activation function $(i)$ enables individual artificial neurons to solve nonlinearly separable problems such as the XOR logical function, and $(ii)$ brings significant performance improvements for a broad range of neural architectures and tasks.
+Indeed, we observed consistent performance improvements over the most popular activation function, ReLU, across six benchmark data sets.
 The proposed ADA also outperformed other activations, RBF and Swish, that enable individual artificial neurons to solve XOR.
-Even though RBF and Swish share the capability of solving XOR with ADA, the accuracy rates of RBF and Swish across the five evaluation benchmarks are inconsistent, in some cases even failing to converge.
-Our pyramidal neural design is another way to further boost the performance.
-Importantly, we observed the largest performance improvements when we used ADA instead of ReLU, RBF or Swish for the apical tuft of the pyramidal neurons.
-In conclusion, we believe that the biologically-inspired ADA and PyNADA are useful additions to set of deep learning tools.
-We will release our code as open source subject to a favorable decision.
+Even though RBF and Swish share the capability of solving XOR with ADA, the accuracy rates of RBF and Swish across the six evaluation benchmarks are inconsistent, in some cases even failing to converge.
+The proposed pyramidal neural design represents another way to further boost the performance.
+Notably, we observed the largest performance improvements when we used ADA instead of ReLU, RBF or Swish for the apical tuft of the pyramidal neurons.
+In conclusion, we believe that the biologically-inspired ADA and PyNADA are useful additions to the set of deep learning building blocks.

-{\bf Future work.} Our research also opens a few directions for future research.
-Since the activation damps along the positive side of the domain, we believe it is worth investigating if ADA is more robust to out-of-distribution or adversarial examples.
-As the gradient saturates on the positive side, other directions of study are to inject noise into ADA to avoid saturation \cite{Gulcehre-ICML-2016} or to employ alternative optimization methods (that do not rely on gradients) in conjunction with ADA.
+{\bf Future work.} Our research also opens a few directions of future research.
+Since the activation dampens along the positive side of the domain, we believe it is worth investigating if ADA is more robust to out-of-distribution or adversarial examples.
+As the gradient saturates on the positive side, other directions of study are to inject noise into ADA to avoid saturation \citep{Gulcehre-ICML-2016} or to employ alternative optimization methods (that do not rely on gradients) in conjunction with ADA.